Kansas Court of Appeals Requires Conservatorship and Guardianship for 24-year-old with Traumatic Brain Injury

 Colby’s parents also presented evidence that their son required support for his daily living and health care.
 His mother testified that he could not handle disability paperwork or pay bills without assistance.

 The court found this to be clear and convincing evidence that Colby was incapable of managing his own affairs and concluded that “over the long run no person or entity could effectively deal with Colby in assisting him in the management of his affairs short of a conservatorship maintained by his parents — the only persons so vested in his well-being as to be willing and able to put up with the outward manifestations of his injury.”
 Therefore, the court affirmed the district court’s decision to deny Colby’s petition to terminate his parents’ guardianship.

-Key words: Kansas, traumatic brain injury, TBI, mental health, guardianship
+Keywords: Kansas, traumatic brain injury (TBI), brain injury, mental health, guardianship